 When I watched TV shows or movies before cancer that involved nudity, or rather female nudity (because let’s be honest, that’s what we see the most of on screen), I saw breasts quite differently.
 I was more likely to notice their size and shape.
 Zeroing in on nipples was not something I did.

-Now when I watch TV shows or movies that involve bare-breasted women, I immediately zero in on the women’s nipples.
+Now, when I watch TV shows or movies that involve bare-breasted women, I immediately zero in on the women’s nipples.
 I don’t care about any of the rest any more.
 Size and shape are meaningless to me.
-Now it’s all about the nipples.
-It’s like my eyes are drawn to them and I sit there feeling a little bit envious.
-Okay a lot envious.
+Now, it’s all about the nipples.
+My eyes are drawn to them, and I sit there feeling envious.

 I miss mine.

 The only times I ever really thought about my nipples were the times I was breastfeeding and they were so darn sore.
 Or when I wore a particular piece of clothing and things showed when I really didn’t want them to.
 Okay, and during intimate moments with Dear Hubby.